Fatal Maryland Traffic Accidents Caused by Tractor-Trailer Rigs Striking Passenger Cars From Behind

 As personal injury lawyers, we know there more than a fair chance that anyone reading this will likely find themselves involved in some kind of a roadway collision at some point in their life.
 Although there is never any way to predict when a person might end up in a hospital bed because of a distracted truck driver, become permanently disabled in a multi-vehicle crash on the beltway, or be killed in a pedestrian accident, the odds that sometime, somewhere a road accident will directly affect most people at some time.

 Here in Baltimore, or over in Annapolis, Gaithersburg or even Washington, D.C., the incidence of injury-related traffic accidents can be rather high.
-As experienced trial lawyers, the legal staff at Lebowitz & Mzhen, LLC, has the necessary background and training to represent victims of serious automobile, motorcycle and commercial trucking accidents.
+As experienced trial lawyers, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, has the necessary background and training to represent victims of serious automobile, motorcycle and commercial trucking accidents.
 While each of these kinds of roadway incidents can have severe or even deadly results, traffic accidents involving commercial motor vehicles (CMVs) can be the most serious.

 One of the more dangerous types of traffic collision can involve a large CMV -- such as a motor coach, cement mixer, or 18-wheeled tractor-trailer -- striking the rear of a much smaller stationary passenger vehicle.
 Rear-end collisions represent about one-third of all roadway accidents, according to the National Highway Traffic Safety Administration (NHTSA).
 Although the majority of these kinds of collisions occur at relatively low speeds, in the case of wrecks involving large commercial trucks the chances for injury or death can still be quite high.